hotrodorm/hotrod/hotrod-project/docs/features.md

 **Advanced Dynamic SQL**.
 Feature-full query definition that declares rules for inclusion or exclusion of SQL segments using JEXL syntax.
 In short, the same dynamic query will take many shapes when executed with different runtime parameters.
 DynamicSQL includes basic constructs such as IF/CHOOSE to advanced ones such as TRIM/FOREACH/BIND and nesting of SQL segments.
 Native SQL can always be added to any SQL segment.

-**SQL Injection Free**.
+**SQL Injection Safety**.
 Free of SQL Injection in all CRUD and LiveSQL queries.
 Only Nitro offers SQL Injection &ndash; always disabled by default &ndash; if deliberately enabled on a per-query basis when the specific use case requires it.

 **Out-of-the-box Cursors**.
 All CRUD, Nitro, and LiveSQL queries can stream data instead of materializing big data sets in memory before consuming them.
-This can dramatically reduce the memory footprint of your app, improve the app performance, and optimize the use of hardware resources.
+This can dramatically reduce the memory footprint of your app, improve the app performance, and optimize the use of the hardware resources.

 ## World-Class Features